Romani people in the United States: Settlements

-Romani camp in Brooklyn, New York.
+Romani camp in Brooklyn, New York, in 1909.

-Romani Americans are concentrated in large cities such Chicago and Los Angeles and states such as New York, Virginia, Illinois, Texas and Massachusetts.
+Romani Americans are concentrated in large cities such Chicago and Los Angeles and states such as New York, Virginia, Illinois, Texas, and Massachusetts.

 Romani Americans live mainly in major urban areas such as Los Angeles, San Francisco, New York, Chicago, Boston, Atlanta, Dallas, Houston, Seattle, and Portland.
 Romani Americans today still migrate across the United States from the Midwest to Nevada, California, Texas, and elsewhere to live close to family and friends or for jobs.
 Some of the Roma who had once lived in Delay and then in the Dearborn area in Michigan moved to Las Vegas Valley to work or retire.

 There are Vlax and Romanichal churches in large cities in the Southern United States such as Atlanta and Houston.

-The Roma have lived and travelled throughout the state of New York.
+The Roma have lived and traveled throughout the state of New York.

 Romani people are concentrated in the Northeast, the Midwest and the West Coast.